dankobg/juicer-board/README.md

 ### Features

 - Easy to use web component
-- Drag n drop piece movement
+- Drag and drop piece movement
 - Customizable board and piece themes using css or props